tsa87/tsa87.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Our paper "Generative Flows on Synthetic Pathway for Drug Design" has been accepted as a poster at the AIDrugX workshop at NeurIPS 2024.
+Our paper "Generative Flows on Synthetic Pathway for Drug Design" has been accepted as a poster at the **AIDrugX workshop at NeurIPS 2024**!